-Intevac, Inc. has two reportable segments: Equipment and Photonics.
-The Company's Equipment business sells complex capital equipment used in the manufacturing of thin-film disks, flat panel displays, shrink-wrap films and for in-line sterilization.
-The Company's Photonics business is developing products utilizing electron sources that permit highly sensitive detection of photons in the visible and short-wave infrared portions of the spectrum.
+Intevac, Inc. has two reportable segments: equipment and photonics.
+The Company's equipment business sells complex capital equipment used in the manufacture of products such as thin-film disks, flat panel displays and shrink-wrap films.
+The Company's photonics business is developing products utilizing electron sources that permit highly sensitive detection in the short-wave infrared spectrum.

-Included in corporate activities are general corporate expenses, the equity in net loss of equity investee and amortization expenses related to certain intangible assets, less an allocation of corporate expenses to operating units equal to 1% of net revenues
+Included in corporate activities are general corporate expenses, elimination of inter-segment revenues, the equity in net loss of equity investee and amortization expenses related to certain intangible assets, less an allocation of corporate expenses to operating units equal to 1% of net revenues.